zerodays/nextjs-template/README.md

 .
 ├── .github             # GitHub Actions configurations for CI/CD + PR template
-├── .husky              # Husky configurations for managing Git hooks ├── .next               # Auto-generated folder for optimized production builds ├── .vscode             # VSCode settings to maintain consistency in development environments ├── docs                # Extended documentation and guides │   └── README.md       # The main README file for the project ├── node_modules        # Contains all the project's pnpm dependencies ├── public              # Stores static files like images and fonts ├── scripts             # Custom scripts for development tasks like testing and linting ├── src                 # Source files for the Next.js application
+├── .husky              # Husky configurations for managing Git hooks ├── .vscode             # VSCode settings to maintain consistency in development environments ├── docs                # Extended documentation and guides ├── public              # Stores static files like images and fonts ├── scripts             # Custom scripts for development tasks like testing and linting ├── src                 # Source files for the Next.js application